noamross/pubtime/CONTRIBUTING.md

 # Get some data

 We want data from more journals!
 You can write code to scrape the data we need for additional journals.

+It's really helpful to split this work up because journal servers may have rate-limiting that slows down the collection of data.

 The result of your code should be a data frame/CSV with the following fields:

 -   DOI
 -   Volume